 - Workouts to Increase Metabolism

 - 10 Habits of People who Make Exercise Look Easy

 - Great Workout Videos: The easiest and cheapest way to get your workouts in

 - Incorporate Exercise Into Your Day… Quick and Easy

 - How to Make a Behavior Addictive: Make Exercise Addictive

-In addition to getting to bed on time and consistently I’ve done things to support my circadian rhythm and promote restful sleep.
-I often take epsom salt baths before bed, I use calming essential oils like Cedarwood and Peace & Calming, and drink chamomile tea with added gelatin.
+In addition to getting to bed on time consistently, do things to support your circadian rhythm and promote restful sleep.
+Take Epsom salt baths before bed, use calming essential oils like Cedarwood and Peace & Calming, and drink chamomile tea with added gelatin.

-I also downloaded Flux on my computer.
+YOu can also download Flux on your computer, or buy yellow glasses.
 Flux automatically dims the computer screen as the sun goes down.
 Electronic devices with bright screens trick the brain into thinking that it is midday and thus disturbing the normal cycle of your circadian rhythm.